Nuclei-Software/nuclei-sdk/doc/source/design/app.rst

 ~~~~~~~~~~

 This `demo_timer application`_ is used to demonstrate how to use
-the CORE TIMER API including the Timer Interrupt and Timer Software Interrupt.
+the CORE TIMER API including the Timer Interrupt and Timer Software Interrupt in ECLIC interrupt mode.

 * Both interrupts are registered as non-vector interrupt.
-* First the timer interrupt will run for 10 times
+* First the timer interrupt will run for 5 times
-* Then the software timer interrupt will start to run for 10 times
+* Then the software timer interrupt will start to run for 5 times

 **How to run this application:**